-- EM for GMM seems a little like k-means. - In fact, there is a precise correspondence. - First, fix each cluster covariance matrix to be $\sigma^2 I$. - As we take $\sigma^2 \rightarrow 0$, the update equations converge to doing k-means. - If you do a quick experiment yourself, you'll find - Soft assignments converge to hard assignments. - Has to do with the tail behavior (exponential decay) of Gaussian.
+- EM for GMM seems a little like k-means. - In fact, k-means is a limiting case of a restricted version of GMM. - First, fix each cluster covariance matrix to be $\sigma^2 I$. - (This is the restriction: covariance matrices are fixed, and not iteratively estimated.) - As we take $\sigma^2 \rightarrow 0$, the update equations converge to doing k-means. - If you do a quick experiment yourself, you'll find - Soft assignments converge to hard assignments. - Has to do with the tail behavior (exponential decay) of Gaussian.